top of page

 It's also high in Vitamin C, A and B vitamins.
 Watercress and garden cress leafy greens are good sources of riboflavin, calcium and manganese.
 Leaves, stems and fruits can be eaten raw or cooked.
 Garden cress, cultivated for thousands of years, packs almost twice as much vitamin and mineral power as naturally occurring watercress.

 Garden cress has the advantage of cultivation under known conditions.
-Whether for health or flavoring cress is a natural herb with a wide variety of uses.
+Whether for health or food cress is a natural herb with a wide variety of uses.

 Recent Posts